wazp/fe-template/README.md

   - [x] [SC5](https://github.com/SC5/sc5-styleguide) - Branch: styleguide | Review - Has too many errors when using basic less functions.
   - [x] [DevBridge](https://github.com/devbridge/Styleguide) - Branch: styleguide-devbridge | Review - Not robust enough for us, only generates stuff thats in variables.
 Rest of styles and markup have to be inputted manually, and not inside our source code.
 - [ ] Cleanup CSS
-  - [ ] Eliminate some styles since this was coppied from another site.
+  - [ ] Eliminate some styles since this was copied from another site.
   - [ ] Add any base styles that we would like to have (ex: Forms)
 - [ ] Find alternative to jQuery Validator working with plain js
 - [ ] Setup unit test examples - Patrick